jeisenlo/100AlgorithmsChallenge/absoluteValuesSumMinization/README.md

 Given a sorted array of integers a, find an integer x from a such that the value of

     abs(a[0] - x) + abs(a[1] - x) + ... + abs(a[a.length - 1] - x)
 is the smallest possible (here abs denotes the absolute value).
+Return the median value.
 If there are several possible answers, output the smallest one.

 **Example**